hreem-it/technical-assessment/README.md

 ## Checklist

 - Develop an API according to the requirements above.
+  - Make sure the source code is well documented
+  - Make sure to write functional unit tests which cover the problem area.
 - Package and deploy the artifact out to a public cloud (AWS/GCP or Azure)
 - Expose the compute resource / artifact with a publicly accessible endpoint
 - Write a small markdown document called `solution.md`, where you: